-Subsequent to 29 June, amendments to the rating model have been made to ensure that the differential rate for the UV Rural Residential rating category meets the requirements for Ministerial approval.
-The revised rating model and the implications of the changes made are presented in this report for consideration by Council.
+Subsequent to 29 June, amendments to the rating model were made to ensure that the differential rate for the UV Rural Residential rating category met the requirements for Ministerial approval.
+A revised rating model was presented to Council at a Special Council Meeting on 8 July 2021.
+At this meeting Council resolved not to endorse the amended rating model and strategic rating policy and requested the CEO to obtain a definitive legal position on the application of concessions within the UV Rural Residential and UV Pastoral rating categories.